Home > Buyers Guides

 In this specific walk-in tub, we always recommend that you get a free quote, because the needs its very different but due to the larger size, bariatric walk-in tubs are more expensive than traditional walk-in tubs.
 These tubs can run around $5,000-$10,000.
 Not only is the tub bigger, but the structure and framing of the tub are also enhanced with stronger materials which makes the tubs more expensive.
 This cost does not include installation.

 Installation for a bariatric walk-in tub can easily run over $1,000.
-This is because you are paying for the cost of removing the old tub.
+This is because you are paying to remove the old tub.
 Secondly, your bathroom may need modifications to accommodate a larger tub.
 The new tub will need electrical connections and sometimes changing to your plumbing.
 It can be a major project.
-Additionally, bariatric tubs with their larger sizes can have difficulty fitting through multiple doorways in the house before reaching the bathroom.
+Additionally, bariatric tubs with larger sizes can have difficulty fitting through multiple doorways in the house before reaching the bathroom.
 Your plumber will ask about this to make sure that no doorways need to be widened for the tub, or if they do need widening, that you are aware of the cost involved.

 Because bariatric tubs are larger than other walk-in tubs, you will want to ensure that your home water heater is large enough to accommodate them.
 A typical home water heater heats about 40-50 gallons.
 Larger bariatric walk-in tubs may use anywhere from 100 gallons or more in a single bath.
 When assessing the cost of a bariatric walk-in tub, include the cost of a newer, larger water heater.